-Figure 4: Structure of Pension Buy-Out and Buy-In Transactions
+Figure 4: Structure of pension buy-out and buy-in transactions

-The apparent high cost of buy-outs and buy-ins is a result of insurance companies being typically subject to more stringent regulation than pension funds, such as the necessity to hold resilience test reserves in case of extreme scenarios-while pension funds can temporarily run funding gaps (where the discounted present value of their liabilities exceeds the value of their assets.
+The apparent high cost of buy-outs and buy-ins is a result of insurance companies being typically subject to more stringent regulation than pension funds, such as the requirement to hold resilience test reserves in case of extreme scenarios - while pension funds typically can temporarily run funding gaps (where the discounted present value of their liabilities exceeds the value of their assets).
 Additionally, buy-outs can appear expensive, in part, because any initial underfunding requires a lump-sum payment by the sponsor to reach full funding before the plan can be sold to a third party.
+Also, more recently, low interest rates have magnified the size of any underfunding.
 This option nevertheless remains the most used in the UK pension market because many corporate sponsors prefer not to have a DB plan weigh on their balance sheets.
-Buy-outs appear to be particularly attractive to smaller pension schemes for whom the pricing gap is not as significant, and who do not have the capability to hedge individual risks on their own.
-In fact, almost all of the large UK LRT transactions (i.e., larger than £500 million) since 2007 have been either buy-ins or longevity swaps.
+Buy-outs appear to be particularly attractive to smaller pension schemes, for which the pricing gap is not as significant, and which do not have the capability to hedge individual risks on their own.
+In fact, almost all of the large UK LRT transactions (ie larger than £500 million) since 2007 have been either buy-ins or longevity swaps.
 Furthermore, all of the recent large LRT transactions in the United States have been buy-outs.
-Compared to the other types of longevity risk transfer, buy-outs have the potential disadvantage for employees that the government-backed guarantee of their pension entitlements is lost, that is, should such a guarantee exist.
+Compared with the other types of longevity risk transfer, buy-outs have the potential disadvantage for employees that the government-backed guarantee of their pension entitlements is lost, that is, should such a guarantee exist.

-2.3 Longevity Swaps and Insurance
+2.3 Longevity swaps and insurance

 In a longevity swap, the pension fund obtains a similar protection from higher-than-expected pension payouts.
 The plan sponsor makes periodic fixed "premium" payments to the swap counterparty, which in turn makes periodic payments that are based on the difference between the actual and expected benefit payments (Figure 5).
 The sponsor maintains full responsibility for making benefit payments to its employees.
 An advantage of buy-ins and swaps is that they can be used to hedge the longevity risk associated with specific subsets of the underlying population.
 An advantage of swaps is that longevity risk can be isolated, whereas buy-in and buy-out transactions typically also transfer the investment risk of the assets.
 Longevity swaps can also be combined with other types of derivative contracts, such as inflation, interest rate and total return swaps, to create so-called "synthetic" buy-ins that do transfer all of the risks.
+Also, underfunded pension plans can hedge up to 100% of their longevity risk without making any top-up payments.

-However, in the Netherlands and United Kingdom, both life insurers and DB pension funds are obliged to value their insurance/pension liabilities on a market-consistent basis using similar liability discount rates.
+However, in the Netherlands and United Kingdom, life insurers and DB pension funds use similar, relatively prudent liability discount rate curves to value their insurance/pension liabilities.

-Smaller pension schemes are subject to higher longevity risks in that their populations of workers may be vulnerable to idiosyncratic risks, such as the top management with the highest pay-outs from the plan living longer than rank-and-file members.
+Smaller pension schemes are subject to higher longevity risks in that their populations of workers may be vulnerable to idiosyncratic risks, such as the top management with the highest payouts from the plan living longer than rank-and-file members.

-Figure 5: Structure of a Longevity Swap Transaction
+Figure 5: Structure of longevity swap transactions